Bilingual German Swiss Maturité

 Swiss Maturité, Bilingual German

-M3 is the final year of Higher Secondary (College) at Ecole Moser.
+M3 is the final year of Higher Secondary at Ecole Moser.
 The M3 curriculum provides a more in-depth university-style education which includes lectures in an auditorium, multidisciplinary work sessions in groups and the monitoring of the group by a dedicated tutor

-He or She also completes the Maturité Project/Thesis which he or she started in M2.
+He or She also completes the Maturité Project which he or she started in M2.
 The thesis is about 15 pages long and is followed by an oral presentation to a jury.
 The thesis can be written in German (strongly recommended for Bilingual German M3 students) or in another language.
 The research topic and research question are freely chosen by the student but must be linked to a subject of the Maturité curriculum.
 Students can also choose to prepare a technical/artistic project or to set up an extra-curricular project.

 The written and oral Maturité exams for French, German, English, Mathematics and the Specific Option are held at the end of June and beginning of July at school.
 The results of these exams count for the final Maturité diploma results.